 We acquire ingredients and products from two suppliers that each currently manufactures a significant portion of our Nu Skin personal care products.
 In addition, we currently rely on two suppliers for a majority of Pharmanex nutritional supplement products.
 In the event we were to lose any of these suppliers and experience any difficulties in finding or transitioning to alternative suppliers, this could harm our business.
 In addition, we obtain some of our products from sole suppliers that own or control the product formulations, ingredients, or other intellectual property rights associated with such products.
 These products include our Galvanic Spa System II and True Face Essence products, two of our better selling products.
 We also license the right to distribute some of our products from third parties.
 In the event we are unable to renew these contracts, we may need to discontinue some products or develop substitute products, which could harm our revenue.
-In addition, if we experience supplies or suppliers.
-Some of our nutritional products, including g3 juice, incorporate natural products that are only harvested once a year and may have limited supplies.
+In addition, if we experience supply shortages or regulatory impediments with respect to the raw materials and ingredients we use in our products, we may need to seek alternative supplies or suppliers.
+Some of our nutritional products, including q3 juice, incorporate natural products that are only harvested once a year and may have limited supplies.
 If demand exceeds forecasts, we may have difficulties in obtaining additional supplies to meet the excess demand until the next growing season.
 If we are unable to successfully respond to such issues, our business could be harmed.